 array = [1, 'dog', nil] array.reject(&:nil?).count

-Updated by Hanmac (Hans Mackowiak) almost 2 years ago
+Updated by Hanmac (Hans Mackowiak) about 2 years ago

 nobu (Nobuyoshi Nakada) wrote:

 does work for something similar like that.